Orange Dwarf Crayfish (Cambarellus cf. patzcuarensis)

 Notes: The bright orange color of dwarf orange crayfish comes from a recessive mutation: wild-type Cambarellus patzcuarensis are a pale greyish-brown.
 Treat these like larger crayfish—not dwarf shrimp—and expect some aggression between conspecifics.
 It is crucial to provide many hiding spots so smaller individuals can escape during territorial disputes and molting individuals have a place to hide during this vulnerable stage.

-For more information on our overnight shipping options, refer to our Terms & Conditions page for more details.
+For more information on our overnight shipping options refer to our shipping info page for more details.
 Aquarium Fish Depot is proud to offer a Live Arrival Guarantee.
-The fish under our care receive the same, great treatment as those in our own personal collections, and we will never ship a fish we deem unhealthy for shipping.
+We deliver an incredible aquatic experience and selection delivered right to your door with quick overnight delivery using insulated & heated packaging to ensure safe arrival of your new pets.
+We guarantee it!
+We care for the fish in our care as if they were our own and will never ship a fish or any other creature if unsafe for the animal.